Mobile: 0414 585 595

 • Thinking calmly allows me to become my own best friend

-• I feel good about myself, regardless of what others think
+• Feel good about yourself, regardless of what others think

-When you notice that you’re worried or feeling stressed, practice the above self-hypnosis affirmations.
+• Whenever you’re anxious, worried or feeling stressed, practice the above affirmations.
 Notice how much better you feel afterwards.

 Say to yourself “don’t worry so much” or “you did your best”.